Estimated reading time: 5 minutes

 Know Your Project

-The final information that you will need to create your leadership strategy are the details of the project you and your team members will be tackling.
-Obviously you’ll want to know what the scope of the project is, when things are due, and what the desired outcome is, but you’ll also want to know the following:
+The final information that you will need to create your leadership strategy is the details of the project you and your team members will be tackling.
+Obviously, you’ll want to know what the scope of the project is when things are due, and what the desired outcome is, but you’ll also want to know the following:

 - What tools will you have available to do the job?